ember-template-lint/ember-template-lint/README.md

 <div>A bare string</div>
 ```

-Thus a the test `TemplateLint: app/components/my-thing/template.hbs` would
-fail with the assertion "A bare string was found (0:5)".
+When ran throught the linters `verify` method we would have a single result indicating that
+the `bare-strings` rule found an error.

 ## Install

-To install ember-cli-template-lint
+To install ember-template-lint

 ```
-ember install ember-cli-template-lint
+npm install --save-dev ember-template-lint
 ```

-__Ember CLI >= 2.4.2 is required for linting templates__

 ## Configuration